Progestogen-only pill (mini pill)

 • On the first day of your period take the first POP tablet.
 Contraceptive cover starts immediately.

 • It is also possible to start POP at any time in the cycle if you can reasonably assume that you are not pregnant.
-If you start later than day 5 in the cycle, use condoms as well for the first 48 hours.
+If you start later than day 5 in the cycle, use condoms as well for the first 48 hours (or for 7 days if taking Slynd).

 • If you have had sex without using contraception, within the last 21 days and are not sure if you may be pregnant, you can still start the POP, but you should take a pregnancy test 21 days after you last had unprotected sex.
 Taking POP whilst in early pregnancy has not been shown to cause any harm.

-• These non-traditional starting regimes are supported by the Faculty of Sexual and Reproductive Health but are not described in the Patient Information Leaflet supplied with the medicine and are prescribed 'off-label' meaning that doctors take all the responsibility for the prescribing.
+• These non-traditional starting regimes are supported by the Faculty of Sexual and Reproductive Health but are not described in the medicine's Patient Information Leaflets and are prescribed 'off-label' meaning that doctors take all the responsibility for the prescribing.

 More information for starting after having a baby, a miscarriage or using emergency contraception on POP FAQs page.

-• If you are less than 12 hours late (3 hours if Norgeston or Noriday):
+• If you are less than 12 hours late (3 hours if Norgeston or Noriday or 24 hours for Slynd):

 • Take the missed tablet as soon as you remember and take the next one at the usual time.
 It will still protect you from pregnancy.

-• If you are more than 12 hours late (3 hours if Norgeston or Noriday):
+• If you are more than 12 hours late (3 hours if Norgeston or Noriday or 24 hours for Slynd):

 • Take a tablet as soon as you remember and take the next one at the usual time.
 This may mean taking two in one day.
 This is not harmful.
 (If you have forgotten more than one tablet you don't need to take the earlier missed ones.)
-Continue to take your tablets as usual but you must also use an extra method, such as a condom, for the next 48 hours.
+Continue to take your tablets as usual but you must also use an extra method, such as a condom, for the next 48 hours (or 7 days for Slynd).

-• If you are more than 12 hours late (3 hours if Norgeston or Noriday) taking your tablet and have had sex since taking the last tablet, it is best to use emergency contraception - consult a pharmacist, GP, or sexual health clinic.
+• If you are more than 12 hours late taking your tablet (3 hours if Norgeston or Noriday or 24 hours for Slynd) and have had sex since taking the last tablet, it is best to use emergency contraception - consult a pharmacist, GP, or sexual health clinic.

-Further information from NHS - What should I do if I miss a pill (progestogen-only pill)?
+Further information from NHS - What to do if you miss a progestogen-only pill or take an extra one

 If you vomit or have severe diarrhoea